rudiansen/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/content/Exercise 3 - Continuous Deployment with Azure DevOps.md

     ![Reviewing DeployProd stage transition request during a pipeline execution.](../media/review-deploy-to-app-service.png "Reviewing pipeline request")

-### Task 2: Linking Git commits to Azure DevOps issues
+### Task 2: Linking Git commits to Azure Boards

-In this task, you will create an issue in Azure DevOps and link a Git pull request from GitHub to the Azure DevOps issue.
+In this task, you will create an issue in Azure DevOps and link a Git pull request from GitHub to the Azure Boards.
 This uses the Azure Boards integration that was set up in the Before Hands-on Lab.

 1. Create a new issue for modifying the README.md in Azure Boards